prasad1624/prasad1624/README.md

 My approach is practical and workflow-driven.
-I explore attacker techniques to understand behavior, then switch into a **defender’s mindset** — focusing on **SIEM monitoring, log analysis, threat detection, and basic incident response**.
+I explore attacker techniques to understand behavior, then switch into a **defender’s mindset** by focusing on **SIEM monitoring, log analysis, threat detection, and basic incident response**.
 This helps me think like a SOC analyst, not just a learner.